inmanta/inmanta-core/docs/quickstart.rst

    with host names vm1 and vm2 to be fully compatible with this guide.
 This guide has been tested on Fedora 21 and Ubuntu 14.04.

-Installing Impera
+Installing Inmanta
 =================

 For Ubuntu 14.04 (trusty) and Fedora 21, follow the instructions below.
-For other distributions, install from `source <https://github.com/impera-io/impera>`_.
-The `readme <https://github.com/impera-io/impera/blob/master/Readme.md>`_ contains installation instructions to install Impera from source.
+For other distributions, install from `source <https://github.com/inmanta-io/inmanta>`_.
+The `readme <https://github.com/inmanta-io/inmanta/blob/master/Readme.md>`_ contains installation instructions to install Inmanta from source.

 Fedora
 ------

-The packages to install Impera are available in a yum/dnf repository.
-Following instructions add the repository and install Impera on vm1:
+The packages to install Inmanta are available in a yum/dnf repository.
+Following instructions add the repository and install Inmanta on vm1:

 .. code-block:: sh

-    sudo curl -o /etc/yum.repos.d/impera.repo https://impera.io/repo/impera.repo
+    sudo curl -o /etc/yum.repos.d/inmanta.repo https://inmanta.io/repo/inmanta.repo
-    sudo yum install -y python3-impera
+    sudo yum install -y python3-inmanta

-On vm2 Impera is not required, as we will do an agentless install.
-However, `this requires python3 to be installed on all machines <https://github.com/impera-io/impera/issues/1>`_.
+On vm2 Inmanta is not required, as we will do an agentless install.
+However, `this requires python3 to be installed on all machines <https://github.com/inmanta-io/inmanta/issues/1>`_.
 To install Python 3 on vm2:

 .. code-block:: sh